openshift/ansible-service-broker/docs/troubleshooting.md

 #### Current ASB Metrics Exposed

-1. asb_sandbox - Keeps track of the active sandboxes
+1. asb_sandbox - Keeps track of the active sandboxes.
 2. asb_specs_loaded - will keep track of the number of specs currently loaded, will be reset on bootstrap.
 Labels can be used to determine the registry that has X number loaded.
 3. asb_spec_reset - will keep track of how many times the specs have been reset.
-4. asb_provision_jobs - will keep track of how many jobs are currently in the provision buffer
+4. asb_provision_jobs - will keep track of how many jobs are currently in the provision buffer.
-5. asb_deprovision_jobs - will keep track of how many jobs are currently in the deprovision buffer
+5. asb_deprovision_jobs - will keep track of how many jobs are currently in the deprovision buffer.
-6. asb_update_jobs - will keep track of how many jobs are currently in the update buffer?
+6. asb_update_jobs - will keep track of how many jobs are currently in the update buffer.
-5. asb_actions_requested - keeps track of the number of actions requested correctly (broken down by action = bind,unbind,update,provision,deprovision)
+5. asb_actions_requested - keeps track of the number of actions requested that passed initial validation (broken down by action = bind,unbind,update,provision,deprovision).

 The metrics that are exposed are currently a work in a progress and we would love feedback if you think a new metric would be valuable.